cliport/cliport/README.md

                         mode=train
 ```

 You can also do a sequential sweep with `-m` and comma-separated params `task=towers-of-hanoi-seq-seen-colors,stack-block-pyramid-seq-seen-colors`.
 Use `disp=True` to visualize the data generation.

-**Note:** The full dataset requires [~1.6TB of storage](https://i.kym-cdn.com/photos/images/newsfeed/000/515/629/9bd.gif), which includes both language-conditioned and demo-conditioned (original TransporterNets) tasks.
-It's recommend that you start with single-task training if you don't have enough storage space.

 #### Full Dataset